3a1b2c3/seeingSpace/README.md

 <img src="https://user-images.githubusercontent.com/74843139/135751323-ef8582a0-575d-41fb-9a40-861fbbbd35d3.png" width=500>

 <small><i>Source: nerf in the wild</i></small>

 Unfortunately, there are two major drawbacks with VGGNet: It is painfully slow to train.
 The network architecture weights themselves are quite large (in terms of disk/bandwidth).
 Due to its depth and number of fully-connected nodes, VGG is over 533MB for VGG16 and 574MB for VGG19.
 This makes deploying VGG a tiresome task.
 We still use VGG in many deep learning image classification problems; however, smaller network architectures are often more desirable (such as SqueezeNet, GoogLeNet, etc.).

-* Reference implemenation (nerf and nerf in the wild) https://github.com/kwea123/nerf_pl
+* Reference implemenation (nerf and nerf in the wild using pytorch) https://github.com/kwea123/nerf_pl

 #### Towards Instant 3D Capture (with a cell phone): Nerfies
 <img src="https://user-images.githubusercontent.com/74843139/137580135-e9373469-3c76-42ff-b44c-7b11878e776c.png" width=500>